 We require current vaccinations and your pet’s complete medical records along with a vet’s statement of overall health and behavior.

 Vaccinations, heartworm preventative and city/county dog tag must be up-to-date at time of surrender.

 You will need proof of identification as proof of ownership of the pet you are surrendering

-Friends appreciates a donation fee of $250 for accepting your pet but will waive this under special circumstances
+FOHA appreciates a donation fee of $350 for accepting your pet but will waive this under special circumstances

-Once your pet is accepted at Friends and you have surrendered it, he becomes the property of Friends.
+Once your pet is accepted at FOHA and you have surrendered it, he becomes the property of FOHA.
 We realize that surrendering your pet is an emotional decision which you have made and it would not be responsible of us to return an animal to someone who has told us that they are unable or unwilling to provide care for their pet.

-If you would like for Friends to consider your pet, please call 703-385-0224.
-THIS DOES NOT GUARANTEE THAT YOUR PET WILL BE ACCEPTED AT FRIENDS.
-For dogs only, if you need to surrender a dog, please email email@example.com.
+If you would like for FOHA to consider your dog, please email email@example.com If you would like for FOHA to consider your cat, please call 703-385-0224.
+THIS DOES NOT GUARANTEE THAT YOUR PET WILL BE ACCEPTED AT FOHA.

 ALTERNATIVES TO SURRENDERING OR GIVING UP A PET